 7 Tips for Raising an Independent Learner

-Deb Bell was the first homeschooler I heard use the phrase independent learner.
+Deb Bell was the first homeschooler I heard use the phrase, independent learner.
 For me, an exhausted mother of four at the time, that sounded like heaven.
 The very idea that my kids might possibly at some point in the distant future be able to learn without my direct supervision sounded wonderful.
 But I could barely imagine it.
 At that point in my homeschooling journey, they were all so dependent on me.

 And yet, here we are.
-Not only have my children gone on to learn without me, they are now learning beyond me.
+Not only have my children gone on to learn without me, but they are also now learning beyond me.
 They are learning things I do not know, could not have taught, and in some instances, don’t really understand.
-And I am thankful that they continue to enjoy their studies and each is an independent learner.
+And I am thankful that they continue to enjoy their studies and that each is an independent learner.

 Once upon a time, I started homeschooling with one very strong-willed, firstborn son.
-After him came two compliant children.
+After him, came two compliant children.
 Our number four child was also strong-willed, though of the female gender.
 She was followed by three compliant siblings: a sister and two brothers.